NihaRGali/602_project/README.md

 ## Conclusion :
 The ultimate model would be a decision tree or a random forest.
 In comparison to other models like Logistic Regression, both of these models accurately identify the less frequently occurring classes.
-### Conclusion :

-The bedroom units are clearly liked to the project income units.
-So estimating the total units that can be efficiently produced using these features will be my next step od the project.